ULHPC/ulhpc-docs/docs/services/jupyter.md

 ## Starting a Jupyter Notebook

-Jupyter notebooks can be started as a [slurm job](../jobs/submit.md).
-The following script is an example how to proceed:
+Jupyter notebooks must be started as [slurm jobs](../jobs/submit.md).
+The following script is a template for Jupyter submission scripts that will rarely need modifications.
+Most often you will need to modify the session duration (`--time` SBATCH option).

 !!! example "Slurm Launcher script for Jupyter Notebook"
     ```slurm